rockstor/rockstor-doc/ups-setup/ups_setup.rst

 -----------

 NUT stand for `Network UPS Tools <http://www.networkupstools.org/>`_ and is a collection of GPLv2 licenced packages that enables communication between UPS systems and their protected equipment.
 It also has the facility to share this information on the local lan so that equipment that is powered by the UPS but is not directly connected to the UPS data wise can be informed of the critical mains power events.
 This is particularly useful as generally in the low to mid range of UPS's only one machine may be connected data wise to each UPS unit.
 With NUT acting in :ref:`nut_netserver` it can inform any number of machines of the critical power event.
 The other machines would receive this message by running their own instance of NUT but in :ref:`nut_netclient`.
-Rockstor can be configured to work in any of NUT 3 modes.
+Rockstor can be configured to work in any of three NUT modes.
 The third mode is the most common and is called :ref:`nut_standalone`.
-In this mode Rockstor is directly attached to a UPS and doesn't share the mains state information it gets from the UPS with any other machines.
+In this mode Rockstor is directly attached to a UPS and doesn't share the mains state information it gets from the UPS with any other machine.

 .. _rockstor_nut_config:

 Rockstor NUT configuration
 --------------------------

 Nut in Rockstor is treated as a service.
 Please see our :ref:`services` section for further information.
 From the **System - Services** page it is possible to turn the NUT service **ON** and **OFF** and **configure** it via it's **spanner icon**.

-Please take care to read the mouse over tips in nuts configuration screen;
+Please take care to read the mouse over tips in NUT's configuration screen;
 the **Nut Mode** is the first option to consider in any nut configuration and will dictate the number of other options presented.